Scholarly Communication in Sociology

 Peer review often serves both the researcher and the scientific community well.
 The process may lead to improved research, prevent erroneous or unreliable findings from reaching a wide audience, help prioritize the work in a given field, and provide an authoritative assessment of research quality, which is used to evaluate researchers for rewards and career advancement.
 In addition, the reputation of the peer review system itself serves as an important source of legitimacy to people without expertise in the field, including journalists, policymakers, researchers in other fields, as well as the general public.

 Incentives and rewards.
 Sociologists receive no formal credit for conducting journal reviews, and their review efforts are not publicly disclosed.
-(Journals often publish reviewer names in a periodic list, but the extent and quality of their contribution are not shown.)
-As the number of journals and articles increases, editors are having increasing difficulty recruiting reviewers, so the reviewing burden is increasing on those who choose to do reviews.
+(Journals often publish reviewer names in a periodic list, but the extent and quality of their contributions are not shown.)
+As the number of journals and articles increases, editors are having increasing difficulty recruiting reviewers, so the reviewing burden is increasing on those who choose to do reviews.26

 Accountability.
-Whatever its benefits, the advantages of peer review as currently practiced are balanced against the loss of accountability for powerful actors whose actions are not transparent to the people affected by the outcomes of the process.
+Whatever its benefits, the advantages of peer review as currently practiced are balanced against the loss of accountability for powerful actors whose actions are not transparent to the people affected by the outcome of the process.
 Even in the case of non-profit professional associations such as ASA, the only outcome open to public scrutiny is the corpus of published papers.
 (Although ASA published statistics on acceptance and rejection rates, and review time, the content and flow of decisions remains hidden.)

 Academic books are peer reviewed, too, but the process is quite different from that used for journal articles.
 Books may be peer reviewed at the proposal stage – when the author submits an outline of the book rather than a complete draft – or when the draft is complete, or both.
-The variations in the process are determined by the practices of the particular publisher, the status of the author, and the publisher’s determination to publish the book based on potential sales or prestige.
+The variations in the process are determined by the practices of the particular publisher, the status of the author, and the publisher’s determination to publish the book based on potential sales or the author’s prestige.

 Reviews of books are generally single-blind, with the reviewers knowing the identity of the author.
 The peer review process with books is more explicitly geared to market questions, such as sales and classroom potential.
-Reviewers are asked to comment on market appeal among target audiences as well as theoretical, technical, or analytic issues.
+Reviewers are sometimes asked to comment on market appeal among target audiences as well as theoretical, technical, or analytic issues.

 Unlike journal articles, there may be competition between multiple presses hoping to win the contract with a single book, and simultaneous submission is acceptable with books.
 Authors with an established reputation may be able to sign a contract for a book without review, while junior authors need their proposal to pass review first.
-Nevertheless, academic books are almost always peer reviewed at least nominally before publication.
+Nevertheless, academic books are almost always peer reviewed at least nominally before publication.32

 The nature of scrutiny before publication differs between books and articles, but the difference extends to the period after publication as well.
 Journal articles that are peer reviewed are usually seen as having passed muster and bear the stamp of legitimacy.
 Books, however, are subject to public scrutiny through formal book reviews after the book is published.